Westmill Woodland Burial Ground CIC

 Tony Hinkes

 Tony lives at Westmill Farm where he has a fruit tree nursery called Tony's Trees.
 He also grows vegetables on some of the land next to Blacklands Organics also on the farm.
-He is responsible for mowing and general maintenance and can often be seen out and about with his adopted dog Lucky
+He is responsible for mowing and general maintenance and can often be seen out and about tending to the trees and the burial ground.

 Margaret Robbins